Understanding the Types & Characteristics of Big Data

 1] Structured Data

-Structured data is any data that can be stored, accessed, and processed in a predetermined format.
+The first one among the many types of Big Data is structured data.
+It is any data that can be stored, accessed, and processed in a predetermined format.
 Over time, computer science has become more successful in inventing strategies for working with such structured data, when the format is fully understood in advance, and extracting valuable insights from it.
+Among the 3 types of Big Data, structured data is the easiest to analyze.

 - Credit card numbers